ROCm/rocm_bandwidth_test/docs/how-to/using_rocm_bandwidth_test.rst

 Print ROCm topology test
 =========================

-Run the test to print topology of the various devices, their allocatable memory and access paths,
+Run the following test to print topology of the various devices, their allocatable memory, and access paths,

 .. code-block::

       <shell_prompt> ./rocm_bandwidth_test -t

+The above command will print the following:

+* Version of RBT
-The above command will print four things: Version of RBT, List of devices and their allocatable memory, Access matrix and Numa Distance among the various devices.
+* List of devices and their allocatable memory
+* Access matrix
+* Numa Distance among the various devices

 Copy overhead determination test
 ===============================

-Run the test to determine overhead of copy path - copy sizes from ONE byte to hundreds of bytes in increments of power of 2
+Run the following test to determine overhead of copy path - copy sizes from ONE byte to hundreds of bytes in increments of power of 2

 .. code-block::